andrewcooke/bnum/README.md

 Ordering
 --------

-When you iterate over the contents they are ordered by *value*.
-The default value is the name itself, so by default they are ordered alphabetically:
+When you iterate over the class (which gives you the instances) the results are ordered by *value*.
+Since default value is the name itself, the default ordering is alphabetical (from comparison of the `str` values):

 ```python
 >>> class Colour(Bnum):